izzahaziz13/ForestPulse-Environmental-Intelligence-Dashboard/README.md

 ForestPulse is an interactive Power BI dashboard developed to monitor deforestation and land-use change across Malaysia.

-The dashboard integrates multiple environmental datasets into a centralized platform to support decision-making through interactive visualizations and analytics.
+The dashboard integrates multiple environmental datasets into a centralized platform to support data-driven decision-making through interactive visualizations and analytics.

 ---